Dictionary learning under global sparsity constraint: Conclusion and discussion

-Multiple problems still need to be further investigated in our future research.
-For example, the effectiveness of the proposed algorithm requires to be further testified in real signals and images with complicated noise types, e.g., the poisson noise.
-Besides, qualitatively speaking, the more complex is the entire structure or the less noise is contained in the input data, the larger the global sparsity parameter $K$ should be properly preset.
-Further investigation, however, still needs to be made to design an automatic quantitative parameter selection strategy to further improve the quality of the proposed method.
-Furthermore, research is needed to further improve the efficiency of the proposed algorithm by virtue of the online \cite{online} or convexification \cite{efficient} techniques.
+Other problems required to be further investigated include: (1) the effectiveness of the proposed algorithm requires to be further testified in real signals with complicated noise types, e.g., the poisson noise; (2) Qualitatively speaking, the more complex is the entire structure or the less noise is contained in an image, the larger the global sparsity parameter $K$ should be properly preset.
+Investigation, however, still needs to be made to design an automatic quantitative parameter selection strategy to further improve the quality of the proposed method; (3) Research is needed to further improve the efficiency of the proposed algorithm by virtue of the online \cite{online} or convexification \cite{efficient} techniques.